 ‘Their results reveal this region was positively selected and enriched in East Asians, ranging from up to [49.4] percent in Japanese to [66.5] percent in Southern [Han] Chinese… [as well as quite high percentages in Native Americans – see map]… the Neanderthal genomic region suggests that UV-light mutations were shown to be lost during the [unproven] exodus of modern humans from Africa, and reintroduced to Eurasians from Neanderthals.’

-We touched on the sun light conditions, the UV-light adaptation and the formation of Vitamin D, as well as the atmospheric conditions in the antediluvian epoch previously [refer Chapter I Noah Antecessor Nulla].
-We have an extra link between the pre-flood world and the Neanderthal that existed prior to the flood, but not afterwards.
+We touched on the sun light conditions, the UV-light adaptation and the formation of Vitamin D, as well as the atmospheric conditions in the antediluvian epoch previously – refer Chapter I Noah Antecessor Nulla; and The Younger Dryas Stadial: Ending of the Earth… Beginning of the World.
+We have an extra link between the pre-flood world and the Neanderthal who existed prior to the flood, but not afterwards.
 Some researchers believe the Neanderthal and the Nephilim* are one and the same.
 This would indicate they are not.
-The requirement for the Neanderthal to have this genetic adaptation, means that the lines of Japheth and Shem, with their generally fairer skins, both received the adaptation.
+The requirement for the Neanderthal to have this genetic adaptation, means that the lineages of Japheth and Shem, with their generally fairer skins, both received the adaptation.

-The darker skinned peoples descending from Seth and later Ham are now linked more strongly, as the line of Seth that Noah descended did not all inter-marry with the people of Day Six or descendants of Cain.
+The darker skinned peoples descending from Ham’s children are now linked more strongly, as the line of Seth whom Noah descended did not all inter-marry with either the people of Day Six or the descendants of Cain.
 Thus, Noah was pure in his genetic composition as discussed in chapter one.
 Cain’s line did mix and may explain some of the Japheth-like names of his family.
-Plus, we now have the strong likelihood that at least one, maybe two people in Noah’s family had Neanderthal DNA, to then pass on to Shem and Japheth’s children.
-We also have further support confirming the scientific data from Haplogroups [Y-DNA Haplogroup A & mtDNA Haplogroup L], that darker skinned people originated first and lighter skinned people have subsequently descended [mutated] from them [refer Chapter XVI Shem Occidentalis].
+Plus, we now have the strong likelihood that at least one person – Japheth’s wife ‘Adataneses – and maybe two people in Noah’s family had Neanderthal DNA, to then pass on to Japheth and through admixture, Shem’s children.
+We also have further support confirming the scientific data from Haplogroups – Y-DNA Haplogroup A and mtDNA Haplogroup L – that darker shades of skin originated first and lighter skinned people have subsequently descended or mutated from them – refer Chapter XVI Shem Occidentalis.

-Though I lean away from the ‘out of Africa’ hypothesis and lean towards the off the Ark scenario, they align in two important points, with science actually affirming the Biblical, Sumerian and many other ancient written accounts.
+Though I lean away from the out of Africa hypothesis and lean towards the off the Ark scenario, they align in two important points, with science actually affirming the biblical, Sumerian and other ancient written accounts.
 First, both show that there was an original environment and then a secondary one afterwards.
 Secondly, there were a reduced number of ethnicities in this first environment and an increased number in the second.
-An African continent, then a post-Africa diversifying movement of new European and Asian peoples; or an antediluvian world preceding a post-diluvian world, with the development of more variety in the ethnic races going from either two or three, to sixteen.
+Either an African continent, then a post-Africa diversifying migration of future European and Asian peoples; or an antediluvian world preceding a post-diluvian world, with the development of increased variety in the ethnic races going from either two or three, to sixteen.

 © Orion Gold 2020-2022 – All rights reserved.
 Permission to copy, use or distribute, if acknowledgement of the original authorship is attributed to orion-gold.com

-2. Wow, amazing blog!
+Wow, amazing blog!
 You make blogging look easy.
 The whole look of your web site is excellent, as smart as the content material!
-In the great scheme of things you actually get an A+ just for effort and hard work.
 Your writing is certainly very engaging and that is most likely why I am making an effort in order to comment.
 I do not really make it a regular habit of doing that.
-Whilst I can certainly see the jumps in your reasoning, I am not necessarily certain of just how you appear to unite the points which in turn produce your conclusion.
-For the moment I will, no doubt yield to your point…